If stopped by the police after consuming alcohol, you will likely ask yourself, “Should I voluntarily do field sobriety tests?”

 Michigan DUI-Drunk Driving Defense Attorney

-If you are charged in MI with DUI-Drunk Driving, don’t trust your Michigan OWI case to an amateur or a general-practice lawyer – take advantage of our years of experience, trial work, and legal expertise with DUI laws.
+If you face DUI-Drunk Driving charges in Michigan, don’t trust your OWI case to an amateur or a general-practice lawyer – take advantage of our years of experience, trial work, and legal expertise with DUI laws.
 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. routinely achieves extraordinary results while defending clients charged with DUI, OWI, OWVI, and similar offenses.
-We have represented thousands of clients on alcohol and drug-related cases, and our attorneys have an unparalleled track record of success.
+We have represented thousands of clients in alcohol and drug-related cases, and our attorneys have an unparalleled track record of success.
 We approach every case with the care and attention you expect and deserve.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.